Travel Insurance for Africa from USA 2026

 Short Term Travel Medical Insurance

-• This covers all catastrophic health care expenses, but does not include coverage for preventive care and has limited cover for pre-existing conditions.
+• Covers catastrophic healthcare expenses but excludes preventive care and has limited coverage for pre-existing conditions.

 View Plan Details »